Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Google-Pay/Google-Pay.md

 #### Transaction Flow

 1. Customer selects checkout from the merchant's App.
-2. Customer is presented with the merchant's payment form.
+2. Customer then presented with the merchant's payment form.
 3. The App calls the Google Pay framework to obtain the encrypted wallet data.
 4. Merchant's App submits the encrypted Google Pay payload to Commerce Hub.
 5. Commerce Hub attempts to process the transaction and sends the response to the merchant's App.